 Education World Wide offers a K-12 online schooling program that is self-paced.
 Students learn at their own tempo from Grade 1 to Grade 12.
 That, however, doesn’t mean it can last forever.
 Every time we enroll a student, we have to put an end date to their program.
 It is a ten months timeframe in which they have to learn the material and finish the grade.
 But, in case they are quick and dedicated learners, they can finish the grade faster.
 The same goes for those who have difficulties, for whatever reason, they can prolong that 10-months period and finalize the grade, without any consequences.

 Our students have non-limited access to the platform and the entire studying material.
 They can log in anytime they want, 24/7.
 Therefore they can learn whenever it is convenient for them.
 A student does not have a clock ticking above his head to finish the assignment or comprehend the lesson.
 Since each student creates an individual studying plan, they are free to learn at their own tempo.
 Self-paced learning has many benefits for a student.

 Why is Self-Paced Learning Important?

 Aside from improving memory performance and increasing knowledge retention, self-paced learning also teaches students to deal with commitments.
-By allowing them to create individual plans for studying and learn at their own tempo, Education World Wide created a supportive schooling environment.
+By allowing them to create individual plans for studying and learning at their own tempo, Education World Wide created a supportive schooling environment.
 In such a setting, children do not feel the pressure to learn the lessons in a particular time frame but master it in general.
 The time span in which they achieve it is not that relevant.